 In 2015, she received the German Echo Klassik in the category "Concert Recording of the Year (20th/21st century music)" for playing the Theremin Concerto "Eight Seasons" by Kalevi Aho, conducted by John Storgårds and played with the Lapland Chamber Orchestra, published in 2014 by BIS records.

 Theremin & Voice

 Her transcription of Ennio Morricone's "The Ecstasy of Gold" got more than 15 million views online.
 In 2018, she released her single "Reja", in 2019 her EP "Elephant in Green".
 One more album for Theremin & Voice will follow in 2019.

 Besides her classical performances and solo concerts, Carolina enjoys to collaborate with contemporary artists and has performed or recorded among others with rock legend Steve Vai, singer-songwriter Gotye, DJ Jeff Mills, guitarist Jim Moginie, Tangerine Dream, multi instrumentalist Jacob Collier and vocalist Theo Bleckman.
 With electronic musician Eversines she relesaed the album "Waves" in 2019.

-Carolina has conducted workshops, lectures and master classes worldwide, e.g. at the Juilliard School in New York.
+Carolina regularly conducts workshops, lectures, and master classes worldwide.
 In 2018, she gave a TEDx Talk about the symbiosis of self-control and freedom while playing the theremin.
 She is the artistic director of the Theremin Academy in Colmar (France), Leipzig and Berlin (Germany).
 In her regularly produced instructional videos, Carolina demonstrates her playing technique and theremin basics.
 Introductions are given in English, German, Arabic, Japanese, Spanish, French and Turkish.